camjohnson0302/TicTacLose/README.md

 - probably fix view

-- fix up css, get rid of absolute position of possible
+- fix up css, get rid of absolute position if possible

 - game.winning_sets Needs to be abtracted out.
 Also, potential clarity issue?